abhiTronix/vidgear/docs/gears/netgear/advanced/multi_client.md

 ### Bare-Minimum Usage

-In this example, we will capturing live video-frames from a source _(a.k.a Servers)_ with a webcam connected to it.
-Afterwards, those captured frame will be transferred over the network to a two independent system _(a.k.a Client)_ at the same time, and will be displayed in Output Window at real-time.
-All this by using this Multi-Clients Mode in NetGear API.
+In this example, we will capturing live video-frames from a source _(a.k.a Server)_ with a webcam connected to it.
+Afterwards, those captured frame will be sent over the network to two independent system _(a.k.a Clients)_ using this Multi-Clients Mode in NetGear API.
+Finally, both Clients will be displaying recieved frames in Output Windows in real time.

+!!! tip "This example is useful for building applications like Real-Time Video Broadcasting to multiple clients in local network."

 #### Server's End